Audiveris/audiveris/docs/_pages/ui_tools/text.md

   ![](../assets/images/sentence_role_edited.png)

-### Plain Sentence

-A sentence role can be set to any value in:
+A sentence role can be set to any value among:
 UnknownRole,
 _Lyrics_,
 _ChordName_,